 We are currently working toward resuming Baptisms - sign up below and utilize the "To be determined" drop down option for prefered baptism date to be put on the wait list.

 St. Monica offers a two-part preparation class to all families planning a baptism in order to help you better understand the Sacrament and Rite of Baptism and the role of parents and Godparents in the faith life of your child.
 Baptism is our acceptance of Christ's invitation to participate in the deep mystery of the Cross.
 Through our preparation process, we will work with parents and godparents to understand this profound reality and be equipped to pass it on to their children.
 Classes are usually held on the second and third Wednesdays of each month.

 St. Monica will temporarily offer an online baptism program for parents and godparents to comply with the LA County Safer-at-Home Restrictions.
 Once you complete the registration below, you will receive further instructions.

 Session 1: Parents are expected to attend the first session together as a couple.
 This is an opportunity for families to engage with our priests, staff, and members of the community.
 There will be the opportunity for a private conversation with one of the priests to help you get better acquainted with the parish.

 Session 2: Parents are expected to attend the second session together with the godparents (if they are local).
 This session will cover the responsibilities of parents, godparents, and the community and how to work together to pass on the Catholic faith to our children.
 Please note: If the godparents are not local, parents are still expected to attend.

 Classes are usually scheduled on Wednesdays, 7-8:30 pm.
+Classes are in Caruso Community Center A/B - unless otherwise noted.
 Please register to attend.

 Class Fee (for parents and godparents)